Jimbly/dcjam2024/Jimb-TODO.md

 Polish
+* scroll area for combat log when needed
 * remove dbg:kill buttons!
 * change wander to only wander between 2 spaces, start and random neighbor, then can enable on all
 * moving on full map?